Miss Florence Diner: Description and history

 The Miss Florence Diner is located in the center of the village of Florence, about 2 mi west of downtown Northampton.
 It sits on the north side of Main Street, just east of its junction with Maple Street.
 It has an L-shaped configuration, with barreled roofs in both directions, topped by a parapet on which the name of the diner appears in Moderne lettering.
 Mounted at the corner of the L is a distinctive chevron-shaped sign that bears its name.
 The exterior is finished mainly in enamel paneling, and the interior is finished in wood, tile, and enamel.
 The main entrance is now via a brick vestibule, which has a barrel-style shingled roof that extends over the side-facing steps.
 The diner is attached at the rear to a house that has been converted into a restaurant.

-The Miss Florence was opened in 1941 by Maurice Alexander and his wife, Pauline Florence (Matusewicz) Alexander.
+The Miss Florence was opened in 1941 by Maurice Alexander & his wife, Pauline Florence (Matusewicz) Alexander.
 Originally located across the street in a different diner, it moved into what is now the core of the present structure later that year.
 That diner was manufactured by the Worcester Lunch Car Company, which also executed the enlargements to give it the L shape in 1949.
 These alterations included adding another bay on the left, and four (in a configuration perpendicular to the main diner body) on the right.
 The Alexanders lived in the house behind the diner, which they converted into a separate restaurant in 1959, joining the two together.
+Miss Florence Diner was most recently purchased by Georgianna Brunton in April 2018.